All-Seeing Eye Cross

 Over-large eyes can be cute or scary, depending on the context (see the children's cartoon anime character on the right).

 Sunglasses can look like huge dark eyes.
 Police and soldiers wear them to intimidate; gangsters and pimps in cocaine-white Mercedes wear them for disguise.
 (The Blues Brothers look cool in shades, but otherwise, wearing them at night, or indoors, or perched on top of the head, just looks comical.)

 Eyes can also be made to look larger with make-up.
-American footballers started wearing eye black at the top of their cheeks in the 1940s to reduce glare from the sun, and found it also had useful intimidating effects.
+Footballers in he USA started wearing eye black at the top of their cheeks in the 1940s to reduce glare from the sun, and found it also had useful intimidating effects.

 As in many other countries, schoolgirls in Japan rebel against their high school uniform code at the weekend by donning extreme fashion.
 A new style every season of course, and excessive eye make-up is essential.
 (The yamamba style for example; "I've just got back from surfing in Hawaii.
 This tan and my panda eyes prove it.")

 Staying on the topic of wild animals, we see birds, insects and fish use false eyes or ocelli to fool predators.

 In the case of the 'Owl' butterfly, the large 'eye' on its wing is used both as a decoy (predators attack the wing rather than the body) and as a repellent (predators think the eye is from a larger adversary).
 The 'eyes' on the wings of the common peacock butterfly, for example, are enough to scare away a chicken 10,000 times heavier than the butterfly, a similar ratio1 to the mouse and lion in Aesop's fables.

 Eyes are painted on boats to protect the superstitious fishermen from the 'Evil Eye' (fascinatio in Roman mythology, maloccio in modern Italian) - a curse invoked by the sin of envy, which can initiate a spate of bad fortune.